Climalysis/climalysis/README.md

 ## Acknowledgments

 We would like to express our gratitude to all contributors and users of Climalysis.
 Your support is greatly appreciated.

+## Supporters

+Climalysis is grateful for the support of the following organizations:

+- **ClimaLinks:** Supported the development of our data initial infrastructure and mission statement

+The financial and resource support from these organizations has greatly assisted the development of Climalysis.
+However, their involvement does not influence the direction, findings, or publications of the project.

+## Conflict of Interest

+We declare that there is no conflict of interest.
+The direction and goals of Climalysis are determined solely by the project team, independent of any external organizations.